Bjeaurn/presentations/src/2023/whats-new-in-Angular/index.md

 Since v16 also supports standalone apps.<!-- .element: class="fragment" -->

 Note: Angular Universal from Universal Javascript; Javascript applications that runs in more environments than the browser.
 By adding the Express-engine to your Angular app, it can now boot in NodeJS on your servers and render an application.
+(And psst, looks like they're renaming it to @angular/ssr)

 ----

 ## Since v16
-Full app, non-destructive app hydration
+Full app, non-destructive hydration

 - No content flickering<!-- .element: class="fragment" -->
 - Future-proof architecture<!-- .element: class="fragment" -->